-In 1981 Rudolf Flesch published Why Johnny Still Can't Read, a new up-to-date exposé of the literacy scandal.
+In 1981 Rudolf Flesch again put the educators on trial in a new book, Why Johnny Still Can't Read, an up-to-date report on the literacy scandal.
 But this time the reading establishment barely took notice.
-Kenneth S. Goodman, leading apostle for "psycholinguistics," the new look-say, had become president of the IRA in 1981, carrying on the tradition started by William Scott Gray.
+Kenneth S. Goodman, leading apostle for "psycholinguistics" - the new code word for look-say - had become president of the IRA in 1981, carrying on the tradition started by William Scott Gray.
 And if the nation wasn't all that worked up over what Flesch had to say, it was probably because it had already begun to accept declining literacy as part of the way things are.
-Besides, it was now possible to blame television and the breakdown of the family for the decline.
+Besides, it was now possible to blame television, or nuclear fallout, or the breakdown of the family for the decline.
 Indeed, the reading problem had defied solution for so long that it now seemed wiser to adjust to illiteracy than to beat one's head against a stone wall.